Heating, Ventilation, Air Conditioning and Refrigeration (HVACR)

 Becoming an Apprentice

 Apprenticeship is a systematic training program that uses a combination of on-the-job training and classroom instruction to teach the skills of a trade or occupation.
-Apprentices usually work a regular forty hour week, then attend Saturday classes (generally 16 hours per month).
+Apprentices usually work a regular forty hour week, then attend Saturday or week night classes.
 Apprentice programs typically last for four years, and conclude with the opportunity to become a skilled journeyman in the trade.

-In the state of Idaho, Electrical, Plumbing and HVAC are licensed trades that require registration, apprenticeship training, and ultimately a journeyman’s license to work in the field
+In the state of Idaho, Electrical, Plumbing and HVACR are licensed trades that require registration, apprenticeship training, and ultimately a journeyman’s license to work in the field

 Apprentice Registration Requirements

-Any person wishing to become an Electrical, Plumbing or HVAC apprentice in Idaho must:
+Any person wishing to become an Electrical, Plumbing or HVACR apprentice in Idaho must:

 • Meet minimum age requirements